webiny/commodo/packages/name/README.md

 console.log(hasName(User)); // true
 console.log(getName(User)); // "User"

-// It also works on function instances. const user = new User();
+// Also works on an instance of a function. const user = new User();

 console.log(hasName(user)); // true